gaurav-kabra-official/Customer-Form-In-JSP-H2-Database-Heroku-and-Spring-Boot/README.md

 ## Customer Form
-### using JSP, H2 Database and Spring Boot
+### using JSP, H2 Database, Heroku and Spring Boot

 #### Author : Gaurav Kabra

 ```
-Set-up : Postman (Optional) and Spring Boot in Eclipse Ide
+Set-up : Heroku (Optional), Postman (Optional) and Spring Boot in Eclipse Ide
 ```

 ## About